cupidthecat/cuPID/README.md

 ./bin/cuPID
 ```

+- Use the live UI to monitor processes; press `q` to exit.

 ## Configuration

 cuPID automatically creates a configuration file at `~/.config/cuPID/config.conf` on first run.
 You can edit this file to customize cuPID's behavior.